 The student must display the ability to comprehend and incorporate what is being taught into his or her own playing.
-Often, the teacher will demonstrate and/or lecture on a specific problem.
+Often, the teacher will demonstrate and/or lecture on a specific problem or issue.
 It is the task of the student to apply that information into his or her playing and musicianship.

 The student, successfully implementing the desired goals of playing, will demonstrate growth and become a better player and musician.

 INSTRUMENT/ EQUIPMENT POLICY

 The student is required to own an instrument appropriate to the course of study.
 A tenor trombonist will study on a large bore tenor trombone with an "F" attachment.
 In most cases, it will be highly recommended of the tenor trombonists to own a small bore tenor trombone without an "F" attachment for use in the jazz and contemporary idioms.
 A bass trombonist will study on an independent double valve bass trombone.
 It is the student's responsibility to maintain these instruments at the highest possible level.
 The student's instrument will be checked periodically as part of the "Lesson/Performance Evaluations".

 The student is also required to own appropriate recording equipment, and quality appropriate play-along/listening device.
 As technology is further incorporated into the course of study, the quality and dependability of these devices will become as critical as the instrument the student owns.
 Though not required, it is strongly encouraged that student record their lessons, practice sessions, and rehearsals with such devices.

 Each student will own a metal straight mute, a metal cup mute, and a plunger.
 Other suggested mutes are the practice mute, the bucket mute, and the Harmon mute.

 It is the student's responsibility to own a personal copy of all the required music and related materials asked for in the student's semester syllabus.
 Failure to do this will also be reflected in the "Lesson/Performance Evaluations".